Indecisive613/UNO-Flip/Milestone2-Documentation/README.md

 * Choosing player count, player names, and WILD cards colours are mandatory
 * You may play WILD cards any time
 * Players do not need to say UNO
+* A new round begins with player 1

 ## Credits
 Milestone 1 Completion: October 22, 2023